 Cornerstone content has a number of benefits for your business:

 If you’re asking me for help with content marketing, then I know you’re interested in all of these outcomes!
 And a cornerstone content piece is the single best way to focus all your initial content marketing efforts and resources on something that will drive compounding, evergreen value for your business.

 If you’re still not totally sure what I mean, here are a few examples.

 Moz is an SEO software company, so it makes sense that their cornerstone content piece would be a Beginner’s Guide to SEO.
+This can also be considered a pillar page.
 It’s a big, authoritative resource that you can either read online or get as a PDF.
 I often recommend it to people who are trying to learn SEO.
 It’s a big source of traffic, links, and leads for Moz, so they put effort into keeping it up-to-date.
 You’ll also notice that they promote it right on their home page.

 That’s B2B, so what about a B2C example?

 Paula’s Choice is a small skincare brand with a cult following – I’ve actually heard people say they belong to the “cult of Paula.”
 In addition to selling skincare, the site has as an ingredient dictionary that breaks down what all those weird chemical names in your face wash really mean and whether they’re good or bad for you.
 They also have a whole separate site called Beautypedia that posts expert and community reviews of products from other brands, breaking down which ingredients are legit vs. hype, products that are overpriced or potentially harmful and more.
 Genius!